 You can make an argument that your company’s annual planning meeting is the most important thing you do all year.
-Each of your quarterly execution plans will anchor off of the decisions you make during this session, and those quarterly plans are what drive the focus of your team’s weekly and daily execution.
+It is where you have your entire leadership team discusses all of the key issues facing your company and industry.
+Each of your quarterly execution plans will anchor off of the decisions you make during the yearly planning meeting, and those quarterly plans are what drive the focus of your team’s weekly and daily execution.
 Plus, your Annual Plan has to move your company’s long-term strategic goals forward and be aligned to your core foundational strategy.
-Not to mention that you usually have your company’s most expensive executives in the room for one or two days - the cost is high and there’s a lot riding on this one meeting.
+Not to mention that you usually have your company’s most expensive leadership team in the room for one or two days - the cost is high and there’s a lot riding on this important business planning meeting.
+Don't worry, we have over a dozen years of experience in strategic planning meetings, and we can help get you on the right track.
+Do you need to plan for a potential 2023 recession?

-The key to having a great yearly planning meeting is to being prepared, determine the right annual planning agenda, and follow a process to ensure that you get the maximum value out of the investment you’re making in annual planning.
-Our consultants have worked with hundreds of companies over the last decade to help them write annual plans that inspire and align the entire company around a main focus and a few key initiatives for the year.
-Let me share a few of the patterns we’ve learned for conducting an effective Annual Planning meeting.
+The key to having a great yearly planning meeting is to being prepared, determine the right annual planning meeting agenda, and follow a process to ensure that you get the maximum value out of the investment you’re making in annual planning.
+Successful meetings require that everyone come prepared as being prepared will save you time when working with your team in the session itself and allow you to focus on the important agenda items.
+Our consultants have worked with hundreds of companies over the last decade to help them write annual plans that inspire and align the entire company around the main focus and a few key initiatives for the year.
+Let me share a few of the patterns we’ve learned for conducting an effective Annual Planning meeting and make it productive for everyone to attend the meeting.
+An effective meeting agenda will have all of the meeting participants on the same page prior to setting foot in the room.

-Your Annual Planning Meeting has 2 main parts:
+Your Annual Planning Meeting Agenda has 2 Main Parts:

-Spend time revisiting your 3-5 year financial targets and your Winning Moves, or revenue growth strategies to double your top line over the next 3-5 years.
-You should be working on these strategies throughout the year, having discussions about whether your assumptions are panning out during your weekly or monthly think rhythms.
+Spend time revisiting your 3-5 year financial targets and your Winning Moves, or revenue strategic initiatives to double your top line revenue over the next 3-5 years.
+You should be working on these strategies throughout the year, having discussions about whether your assumptions are panning out during your weekly or monthly strategy meeting.
 But, your annual planning session is a great time to revisit moves that are currently being executed and answer key questions, like “What adjustments do we need to make in our execution of this strategy?
 Is there a way to make it even more successful?”
 Or, “Is this really a losing move that we need to stop working on?”
 You should also be sure you have a few potential Winning Moves on your idea bench at all times.
 You may need to spend some time brainstorming potential new Winning Moves for the future.

 After you’ve worked on your strategy, it’s time to move to execution planning for the next year.
 If your strategy is the “what,” then execution planning is the “how.”
-For a complete Annual Plan, we recommend documenting a Main Focus for the year along with success criteria, Targets and Critical Numbers for the year, and 3-5 key Annual Initiatives with Red-Yellow-Green success criteria.
+For a complete Annual Plan, we recommend documenting a Main Focus for the year along with success criteria, Targets and Critical Numbers for the year, and 3-5 key Annual Initiatives with Red-Yellow-Green success criteria for all of you annual initiatives.
+Create a two day strategic planning agenda based on our annual planning meeting agenda template, or check out our virtual planning services to hire a professional to help you.

 As you work on your main focus and key initiatives for the year, here are a few things to keep in mind: